morpho-org/metamorpho/README.md

 ### An enabled market reverts

-If an enabled market starts reverting, it makes a lot of the vault functions revert as well (because of the call to `totalAssets`).
+If an enabled market starts reverting, many of the vault functions would revert as well (because of the call to `totalAssets`).
 To turn the vault back to an operating state, the market must be forced removed by the owner/curator, who should follow these steps :

 - Set the cap of the market to 0 with the `submitCap` function.
 - Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).